Curriculum Overview

 English

-Our KS3 curriculum includes engaging English lessons established around a specific text to read and analyse as a class.
-We explore traditional texts, poetry, Shakespeare as well as various different genres enabling the students to articulate their responses and develop analytical skills.
+Our KS3 curriculum includes engaging English lessons centred around a specific text to read and analyse as a class.
+We explore traditional texts, poetry, Shakespeare, and various genres, enabling the students to articulate their responses and develop analytical skills.

-Our KS3 lessons are tailored and differentiated to support our cohort of pupils, many of whom have extensive gaps in their reading and writing.
-Individualised interventions focus on SPaG sessions, comprehension skills and reading.
-1: 1 reading interventions are implemented for pupils who find reading difficult or readers with dyslexic difficulties.
+Our KS3 lessons are tailored and differentiated to support our cohort of students, many of whom have extensive gaps in their reading and writing.
+Individualised interventions focus on SPaG (Spelling, Punctuation, and Grammar) sessions, comprehension skills, and reading.
+One-to-one reading interventions are implemented for students who find reading difficult or have dyslexic difficulties.

-Our aim at Beckmead Park Academy is to nurture a passion for English and enrich our learners with the experience of writing and reading, listening, and speaking skills.
-We also celebrate special events such as World Book Day, Poetry week and Roald Dahl Day.
+At Beckmead Park Academy, our aim is to nurture a passion for English and enrich our learners with the experience of writing, reading, listening, and speaking skills.
+We also celebrate special events such as World Book Day, Poetry Week, and Roald Dahl Day.

 In Key stage 4 all students will be taking an English qualification and based on their particular needs they will follow one or more of the pathways outlined below: